British nobility: Scottish feudal barons

-Manorial Lordship
+Manorial lordship

 The feudal title Lord of the manor continues to exist in England and Wales to this day, and the status of lord of the manor is associated with the rank of esquire by prescription.
 This is due to the fact that Lords of the Manor typically held feudal obligations to a greater baron who owned their feudal holding via knight service (an esquire being the attendant of a knight).
 Landed Lords of the Manor historically made up the majority of the gentry in England following their separation from the peerage in the 1600s.

 Following the Norman conquest all Baronies in England were originally feudal.
 Under King Henry II, the Dialogus de Scaccario already distinguished between greater lords (who held their baronies per baroniam by knight-service), and lesser lords (who owned the manor without knight-service).
 As they held their title due to ownership of manors, and not per baroniam knights service, lords of the manor were in the 'lesser' group.

 Under the Tenures Abolition Act 1660, many of the greater baronies (held by tenure) were converted into baronies by writ, joining the peerage.
 It is understood that all English Feudal Baronies that were not Lordships of the manor and had not been upgraded into a peerage, were therefore abolished by the Tenures Abolition Act 1660 passed after the Restoration, which took away knight-service and other legal rights.
-This left Lordships of the Manor as the sole vestige of the English feudal system, and as a legal estate in land, not a title of nobility in itself.
+No English Feudal baronies therefore exist, though the Feudal Barony of Otford was allegedly successfully registered with HM Land Registry according to a sale in 2025.
+This left Lordships of the Manor as the sole title of the English feudal system, and as a legal estate in land carrying the rank of esquire by prescription.